shubhamshrivastav1/QuickGPT-main/README.md

 # 🚀 Getting Started

-Follow the steps below to run QuickGPT locally.
+Follow these steps to run QuickGPT locally.

 ---